DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 P4 programs are compiled to run on a variety of targets, including software switches (e.g., BMv2), programmable hardware switches based on FPGAs, or ASICs.
 By decoupling packet processing logic from underlying hardware, P4 empowers researchers and network engineers to rapidly prototype and deploy new networking functionalities, thereby accelerating the evolution of modern, intelligent networks.

-# A P4-Programmable Software TSN switch
+# A P4-based Programmable Software TSN switch

 The P4 software switch (BMv2) is the key component, serving as the data plane responsible for packet processing.
 By utilizing the P4 programming language, the switch allows users to define at runtime how packets are processed, classified, forwarded them to appropriate qdisc ports.
 This programmability removes the dependency on manual traffic control commands, e.g., `tc`, enabling flexible and runtime adjustments.